shaylanRao/second-year-game-project/README.md

 #### Reinforcement Learning

 This branch contains the reinforcement learning code.
-If you run it you will see the car begin to train.
+To run it, press the "startGame" button on the main menu and then press the "train" button in the top-left of the screen.
+You should see the car being to learn to drive around the track.

 #### Installation